Rahul0972/java/multiplayer-dice-game/README.md

 ---

 ## ✨ Features
-- Supports 2 to 5 players
+- Local and Online multiplayer modes (host/join with code)
+- Single window experience (no popups or extra frames)
+- Menu bar to switch between local and online game modes
-- Enter custom player names
+- Custom player names and winner display
 - Modern, colorful UI with background image
 - Dice images and smooth roll animation
-- Winner and draw detection
+- Custom-styled dialogs and prompts
 - Restart and exit buttons
 - No external dependencies (pure Java/Swing)